-In accordance with the National Environmental Policy Act (NEPA), the Council may prepare an Environmental Impact Statement (EIS) or an Environmental Assessment (EA) that will analyze the impacts of this amendment on the affected biological, physical, and human environment.
+In accordance with the National Environmental Policy Act (NEPA), the Council will prepare an Environmental Assessment (EA), and may prepare an Environmental Impact Statement (EIS), that will analyze the impacts of this amendment on the affected biological, physical, and human environment.

 This scoping document is to inform you of the Council's intent to gather information necessary for the preparation of an EA or EIS.
-Specifically, your input is needed to identify concerns, potential impacts, and relevant effects of past actions related to the changes being considered by the Council in this action, as well as a range of alternatives that should be considered in Amendment 21
+Specifically, your input is needed to identify concerns, potential impacts, and relevant effects of past actions related to the changes being considered by the Council in this action, as well as a range of alternatives that should be considered in Amendment 21.